-On the day of your operation there a few things you need to do, the nurse will do and the aneasthetist will do.
+On the day of your operation there are things you need to do including stopping eating for a few hours, the nurse will do some checks and your anaesthetist will give you an anaesthetic.

 On the dayYou: